sharpcoding/key-value-state-container/README.md

 The biggest reason people are staring "state-container" projects (and why we have so many React state-containers right now) is the following:

-State management is **the most important** part of UI application development, especially the complex cases people are getting paid for.
+State management is **the most important** part of a UI application development, especially the complex cases people are getting paid for.
 Simply put, state-management is the KING 👑, which especially holds true at the component/application maintenance phase.
 It is more important than UI framework/CSS solution used.

 Secondly, writing a state container is a decision at the **architectural**, not coding level.